ValentinKil/ARCPythonTutorial/ARCtutorial.md

 A convenient way to transfer code files to ARC is via GitHub.
 If you already have a GitHub repository with your code, you can clone it into your `$HOME` directory and keep it synchronized.

-To use GitHub from the command line, you must set up SSH authentication (see the ARC setup tutorial).
+To use GitHub from the command line, you must set up SSH authentication (see [Appendix](#b-setting-up-a-github-repository)).
 Once SSH is set up, clone repositories using:

 ```bash
 git clone git@github.com:username/repository.git